Join us in the beautiful north-east of England!

 LAB TECHNICIAN

 Adam Simmons: Adam has been an integral member of the lab from the beginning in 2019.
-He has successfully started a breeding program and has shouldered all the responsiblities for the maintenance and care of the mantises.
+He has successfully started a breeding program and has shouldered all the responsibilities for the maintenance and care of the mantises.

 PHD STUDENTS